-AUX Function
+Defining the AUX Function

-General Information The AUX key may have been programmed to either perform a predefined function or to send a preset message to a pager/"Follow Me" system phone number (see Pager Feature section for pager operation or the Follow Me Announcement Feature section for "Follow Me" operation).
-Ask your installer which function has been assigned for your system.
-AUX Key: PRE-DEFINED FUNCTION PAGING FUNCTION FOLLOW ME VOICE MESSAGE If programmed for the AUX function, you can use the AUX key to activate a string of up to 20 keystrokes that have been stored in the system's memory.
-Typical functions include: Seldom used but repeatable sequences Arming sequences that involve bypassing zones before arming Device activation sequences Defining the AUX Function The system must be disarmed before defining a function.
-1. Enter + FUNCTION + AUX (hold down at least 2 seconds until 4 beeps sound).
-Master user code 2.
+The system must be disarmed before defining a function.

+- 1. Enter Master Code + FUNCTION + AUX (hold down until 4 beeps sound). - 2.
 Press the desired command sequence, up to 20 keystrokes.
-Press the AUX key between each command in the sequence.
-3. Press the AUX key twice to end the definition.
-For example, to bypass Zones 10 and 11 and arm AWAY with NO DELAY, enter the following string: Master user code + FUNCTION + AUX + [6] + [10] + [11] + AUX + AWAY + [0] + AUX + AUX Note that the AUX key is included in the 20 keystroke maximum.
-Performing the AUX function Press and hold down the AUX key (hold down at least 2 seconds until 4 beeps sound), then enter The defined function will begin.
-Your user code
+Press the AUX key between each command in the sequence. - 3.
+Press the AUX key twice to end the definition.

+For example, to bypass Zones 10 and 11 and arm AWAY with NO DELAY, enter the following string:

+Master Code + FUNCTION + AUX hold until 4 beeps sound, then 6 10 11 AUX AWAY 0 AUX AUX

+Note that the AUX key is included in the 20 keystroke maximum.

+Performing the AUX function

+Press and hold down the AUX key at least 2 seconds until 4 beeps sound, then enter your security code.

+The defined function will begin.